Validating the Angular Sizes of Red Clump Stars with Intensity Interferometry: Introduction

 An advantage of intensity interferometry over amplitude interferometry is its intrinsic independence from electromagnetic phase information.
 Unlike amplitude interferometry, which measures the coherent superposition of light waves and therefore requires exquisite phase stability, intensity interferometry measures second-order correlations in photon arrival times.
 While atmospheric turbulence, mechanical vibrations, and optical path instabilities do affect arrival times, they are currently dwarfed by the dominant contribution of jitter in current detectors, and thus do not significantly contribute to the systematic error budget of intensity interferometry.
 The technique does not require combining light coherently, eliminating systematic errors associated with beam combination optics, polarization mismatch, and the complex calibration chains needed to extract visibility amplitudes and closure phases.
 However, intensity interferometry introduces its own set of systematic challenges.
-The primary sources of systematic error include: clock synchronization uncertainties between the focal positions of widely separated telescopes, which directly affect the measured temporal correlations; baseline determination errors, as precise knowledge of telescope separations is essential for converting measured correlations to angular scales; the finite extent of the individual telescope mirrors, which is not accounted for in the visibility calculation; background noise and accidental coincidences, which can bias correlation measurements, particularly for faint sources.
+Clock synchronization between telescopes, achievable to better than 100~ps using, e.g., White Rabbit electronics, and baseline determination, achievable to better than 1~cm with Real-Time Kinematic GPS systems, are no longer leading limitations.
+The primary sources of systematic error in current IACT-based implementations are the following.
+(1)~\textit{Poor point-spread function and large camera pixels}: IACT cameras are designed for air-shower imaging and have large pixels, causing the stellar signal to be measured simultaneously with sky background light and biasing the $g^{(2)}$ function.
+In practice, the H.E.S.S.\ and MAGIC SII programs have mitigated this by mounting dedicated external reimaging optics at the IACT focal plane, bypassing the native camera \citep{2024MNRAS.529.4387A,2024MNRAS.52712243Z,2025MNRAS.537.2334V}.
+(2)~\textit{Filter bandpass shift with incidence angle}: the fast focal ratios of IACT optics ($f/\sim 0.5$ for the CTAO SSTs, which use a Schwarzschild--Couder dual-mirror design) mean that photons from different parts of the primary mirror converge to the focal plane at angles up to $\sim 45^\circ$ from normal, shifting interference filter passbands by several percent across the aperture and increasing the background from out-of-band photons at the mirror edges; this limits the minimum usable bandwidth at optical wavelengths.
+(3)~\textit{Finite mirror size}: when the first null of the visibility function falls within the baseline spanned by a single mirror, the measured zero-baseline $g^{(2)}$ is distorted; this is most significant for large ($\gtrsim 3$--4~mas) stars observed with 10~m-class IACT mirrors.
+For our Red Clump targets ($\theta \approx 1$--2~mas), the first $H$-band null falls at $\sim 150$--300~m, so the visibility variation across the 4.3~m CTAO SST primary is $\lesssim 0.04\%$---negligible for our application.
+(4)~\textit{Background noise and multi-night systematics}: accidental coincidences bias the correlation function for faint sources, and night-to-night variations in sky brightness can cause systematic drifts in the $g^{(2)}$ baseline when observations are combined across many sessions, degrading the S/N below the $1/\sqrt{T}$ expectation.